Is Fat Good for You? Everything You Need to Know About Dietary Fats

 - EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) – these are long-chain fatty acids, which means they have at least 14 carbon atoms in their tails, and both come from animal sources.
 Most fish oil supplements contain a combination of EPA and DHA, since they each carry benefits and complement each other.
 EPA and DHA are especially important for pregnant and breastfeeding women — they’re essential to building and strengthening your baby’s brain.

-- ALA (alpha-linolenic acid) – this is a short-chain omega 3 fatty acid, which means it has 6 carbons or less in its tail.
+- ALA (alpha-linolenic acid) – this is also a long-chain omega 3 fatty acid, with 18 carbon atoms in its tail.
 ALA comes mostly from plant sources.
 Most animals can’t use it, so their bodies convert it to DHA.
 Humans aren’t so good at doing this, and can only convert up to 9 percent of ALA to DHA.
 That’s why foods high in ALA like chia seeds and flaxseed oil aren’t high on the list of Bulletproof-approved foods.
 You’re better off getting your DHA directly from animal sources.

 Omega-6 fatty acids